 Artist Reception - October 11 - 5:30-7:00pm

-“Encore” is a beautiful exhibit of works by five local artists in the Morgan Gallery at the Kittery Community Center presented by the Kittery Art Association (KAA).
-This exhibit will be shown February 1st through April 30th.
-The public is invited to an Opening Reception with refreshments on Friday, March 10th at 5:30pm.
-Come hear the artists talk about the works and their process.
+The Morgan Gallery at the Kittery Community Center is proud to announce “Here, There, and Everywhere: Photography by Anne Catell, Stephen Delaney, and Robert Charles Taylor.”
+This exhibit will be shown October through December, 2017.
+The public is invited to an Opening Artist Reception with refreshments on Wednesday, October 11th at 5:30pm.
+Come hear the artists talk about their works and their inspiration for photography.

 Morgan Gallery Hours:

 Gallery is also open during STAR Theatre performances that take place after hours.

 Adorning the first floor hallway walls are pieces of local artwork in a more casual setting than the Morgan Gallery.
 This informal showing area will feature children's artwork, as well as other local artists' pieces.
 These pieces are constantly changing throughout the year.

 Fall 2017: Mitchell School Grades K-3